-Vietnamese name generally contains three parts: family name or surname, middle name and last name.
+Vietnamese name generally contains three parts: family name or surname, middle name, and last name.
 Vietnamese family name comes first and then middle name and last name.
 For example Phan Van Khai, Phan is the family name, Khai is the first name and Van is the middle name.

-For business purposes, it is traditionally acceptable to call a Vietnamese person by the surname, together with a title, such as “Director Pham” or “Chairman Nguyen.”
-If a person does not have a professional title, you can address a person using his or her first name, such as Mr. Khai or Ms. Thu, but always remember to say the first name with a title like “Anh” or “Chi”.
+For business purposes, it is traditionally acceptable to call a Vietnamese person by the surname, together with a title, such as Director Pham or Chairman Nguyen.
+If a person does not have a professional title, you can address a person using his or her first name, such as Mr. Khai or Ms. Thu, but always remember to say the first name with a title like Anh (bother) or Chị (sister).

 Formality is a sign of respect, and it is advisable to clarify how you will address someone very early in a relationship, generally during your first meeting.

-|You||Anh (m) when addressing people the same age, formal||ang|
+|You||Anh (male) when addressing people the same age, formal||ang|

-|Chị (f) when addressing a woman who is slightly older than you||chee|
+|Chị (female) when addressing a woman who is slightly older than you||chee|

-|Em (m or f) when addressing some younger||em|
+|Em (both male and female) when addressing some younger||em|

-|Ông(m),Bà(f) when addressing an elderly man(ong) or woman(ba)||ong/ba|
+|Ông(male),Bà(female) when addressing an elderly man(ông) or woman(bà)||ong/ba|

-|Cháu ( m or f) when addressing a child||chow|
+|Cháu (male or female) when addressing a child||chow|